This post shares some resources for understanding Critical Race Theory.

 And these are posts I have written about Paulo Freire and his most well-known work, Pedagogy of the Oppressed.
 Pedagogy of the Oppressed is especially helpful for understanding how systems of oppression develop and how people both consciously and unconsciously reinforce them.

 In addition, in the past four years, I have had the privilege of teaching two independent studies on black philosophy.
 I did this, of course, because students requested the studies.
-And I also did it because philosophy students rarely hear about black or Latinx philosophy.
+And I also did it because philosophy students rarely hear about black or Latino philosophy.

 This is a problem.
 There are a lot of excellent black and Latinx philosophers out there.
 Here is an example: African Philosophy: An Anthology